Wissa1l/Wissa1l/README.md

 ## About Me

-Computer Engineering and Artificial Intelligence student specializing in **Cybersecurity, AI, and Data Engineering**, with a strong focus on **Computer Vision systems** and **secure intelligent architectures**.
+Computer Engineering and Artificial Intelligence Student, specializing in **Cybersecurity, Data, and AI**, with strong interest in **Computer Vision**, **AI systems**, and **full-stack development**.

-- 📍 Casablanca, Morocco
+- Casablanca, Morocco
-- 🤖 AI + Cybersecurity + Computer Vision
+- AI + Cybersecurity + Computer Vision
-- ☁️ Cloud & Data Engineering
+- Building intelligent and secure systems
-- 🚀 Building intelligent and secure real-world systems
+- Passionate about solving real-world problems

 ---